robOcity/robocity.github.com/content/posts/updating-the-blog.md

     Summary:
     ```

-Now you are ready to generate your blog.
+1. Checkout content branch on your blog (I use _source_), add, edit and check-in your new post

 ## Generating and Reviewing Content

-1. Checkout content branch on your blog (I use _source_), add, edit and check-in your new post
-2. Run `jupyter nbconvert --to=markdown your-notebook.ipynb`.
+1. Run `jupyter nbconvert --to=markdown your-notebook.ipynb`.
 Note: `jupyter nbconvert --help` has good explanations of how else to use `nbconvert`.
-3. Run `pelican content` from your blogs root directory and automatically detects changes in content
+1. Run `pelican content` from your blogs root directory and automatically detects changes in content
-4. Fix any warnings or errors that Pelican reports
+1. Fix any warnings or errors that Pelican reports
-5. `cd output` and open `http://localhost:8000` in your browser and review your blogs appearance
+1. `cd output` and open `http://localhost:8000` in your browser and review your blogs appearance
-6. Start Python's build-in web server by running: `python -m http.server 8000`
+1. Start Python's build-in web server by running: `python -m http.server 8000`
 7. Keep editing and refreshing to see your latest changes
 8. Control-c to halt `pelican content`